stefan-loewe/ReingoldTilford/README.txt

 * implements the Reingold-Tilford tree drawing algorithm, a liner time (O(n)) algorithm, in pure PHP
 * the core algorithm calculate a layout of a tree-like structure, with which a visualisation of the tree can be created
 * an additional set of classes can export this layout to various formats, e.g. plain HTML, SVG, as well as any format supported by gdlib or Imagick
 * the layout and visiualisation is highly customizeable (shape style, edge style, colors, borders, etc.)
+* the package also contains classes to calculate the widths and height of a string of a given font family and size, needed for plotting of node labels etc.
 * supporting custom tree-structures is just a matter of creating one class that implements the according interface (ReingoldTilford/Models/ITreeModel)
 * supporting new formats (like HTML 5 canvas, PDF) is just a matter of creating one class that implements the according interface (Utils/Graphics2D/DrawingPanes/IDrawingPane)
 * supporting new shapes (e.g. Triangles as shapes for tree nodes) is just a matter of creating one class that extends the according abstract class (Utils/Graphics2D/Shapes/Shape)
-* capable of exporting structures with around 1000 nodes in under one second (Intel Pentium T9300 Mobile processor, 4GB RAM, PHP 5.3.8 with Windows CLI)
+* despite not being optimized for speed of execution (but more for ease of extensibility), the package is capable of exporting structures with around 1000 nodes in under one second (Intel Pentium T9300 Mobile processor, 4GB RAM, PHP 5.3.8 with Windows CLI)

 Requirements
 ------------

 ReingoldTilford requires the following:

-* PHP 5.3.X
+* PHP 5.3.X, due to namespace support
-* PHP DOM extension (optional, but enabled by default anyway)
+* PHP DOM extension (optional, needed fro HTML and SVG export)
-* PHP GD Graphics Library (optional)
+* PHP GD Graphics Library (optional, needed for GIF/JPG/PNG export with php_gd2 extension)
-* PHP ImageMagick (optional)
+* PHP ImageMagick (optional, needed for export with php_imagick extension)

 Installation
 ------------